Our pet parents say they would never take their fur babies anywhere else.

 Brad is married to Dr. Sabrina Grinstead and has many roles in the family business: IT wizard, public liaison, and, most importantly, dad to their two children.
 He grew up in Arlington, Texas, with a miniature Poodle and two gerbils.

-Brad’s hobbies include reading, hiking, playing computer games, and taking the dogs, Leia and Badger, on walks.
-He lovingly tolerates the family cats and follows the tenet that “life is too short to eat brown bananas.”
+Brad’s hobbies include reading, hiking, playing computer games, and taking pups Leia and Badger on walks.
+He lovingly tolerates the two family cats and follows the tenet that “life is too short to eat brown bananas.”